-Stories are how people make sense of themselves and the world around them, giving context and meaning to information that would otherwise be forgotten hours, minutes, or seconds later.
+Here's the thing - Stories are how people make sense of themselves and the world around them, giving context and meaning to information that would otherwise be forgotten hours, minutes, or seconds later.

 They can be told across a variety of forms, from articles and case stories to engaging videos.
 Most importantly in my opinion, they appeal to our emotions, and for this reason if nothing else they belong in all areas of marketing.
-Whether you end up speaking to sales people individually or in a group meeting, here's how you can collect their thoughts and ideas, quickly and effectively.